 Yellow Flag (Caution)

 4 out of 10 stars.
 Borderline.
 I like the program, but it can be MUCH better if they just updated their site!
-In the meantime, here is a truly updated and step-by-step approach to making money online: My #1 recommendation.
+In the meantime, here is a truly updated and step-by-step approach to making money online: It’s called Wealthy Affiliate.

 My Final Thoughts:

 To be perfectly honest, in many areas, Founderfly has earned a great deal of respect from me.
 I actually love the idea that this program is based on and it is completely legitimate.
 But because of the issues I mentioned above, I can’t give this program a green light.

 I feel at this point in time, too many people can lost through an overflow of potentially outdated ideas in this program.
 Like I said before, if you’re new and want to succeed, you need a step-by-step approach.

 I’ll be checking the site from time to time to see whether or not they’ve updated themselves and if they do, I have no problem adding this program to my recommended programs section.
 In the meantime, if you’re a current/former member of FounderFly and would like to review your personal thoughts on it, I welcome it!